 Bounty Logo

-The last major redesign of the logo to date took place in 1999.
-The company tried to make the verbal inscription even more like coconut flakes, from which chocolate bars are made.
+The last major redesign of the logo took place in 1999.
+The company tried to make the verbal inscription even more like coconut flakes from chocolate bars.
 The brand name is written in a unique and stylish font using bold white letters with unusual curves in all characters.
-The use of a dark blue shadow creates a sense of three-dimensionality in the image.
+Using a dark blue shadow creates a sense of three-dimensionality in the image.

 Font and Colors